QCDIS/NaaVRE-website/Readiness-level-framework.md

 ## Potential ToDos for LifeWatch VLIC
 - Create a way to make the virtual lab findable by search engines.
 See [Metadata](#Metadata).
-- Make NaaVRE generate a Guid and version number for containerized cells.
+- Make NaaVRE generate a persistent identifier and version number for containerized cells.
 See [Containerized cells and Workflow](#containerized-cells-and-workflow).
 - Software management plan: Shall we focus on getting a readiness level framework which mentions a software management plan, and work out the details of what should be in the [software management plan](https://zenodo.org/records/7248877) later?

 ## Feedback